1970 Denver Broncos season

+Uniforms worn by the NFL franchise Denver Broncos from 1968 to 1996.

 The 1970 Denver Broncos season was the team's 11th season in professional football and first in the National Football League (NFL) after the merger.
 Led by fourth-year head coach and general manager Lou Saban, the Broncos posted a record of five wins, eight losses, and one tie, the same as the previous season, and were last in the new four-team AFC West division.

 Denver won four of its first five games, but then had only one win and one tie in the final nine games.
 Running back Floyd Little became the first player to lead his conference in rushing for a last place team.